The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 On the fifth day the forest gave way.

 They came out onto the coastal plain — flat land, wide sky, the Bay of Bengal audible before it was visible.
-The path ran along the shore for several hours, close enough to the water that the spray reached them when the wind shifted.
-The beach here was wide and clean, the sand a pale orange-gold, the sea a hard bright blue in the morning light.
+The path ran along the shore for several hours, close enough to the water that spray reached them when the wind shifted.
+The beach was wide and pale orange-gold.
+The sea a hard bright blue.

-Casuarina — jhaun in the tongue of this coast — the tree that looks like a pine that has decided to grow beside the sea instead: its thin needle-branches shifting constantly in the salt wind, its sound a particular dry whisper unlike anything in the forest behind them.
-The trees stood in long lines along the sand, their branches moving in the continuous sea wind like people perpetually in conversation.
+The jhaun grew thick along this stretch.
+Casuarina — the tree that looks like a pine that decided to grow by the sea instead: thin needle-branches shifting constantly in the salt wind, their sound a particular dry whisper unlike anything in the forest behind them.
+Long lines of them along the sand, branches moving in the continuous sea breeze.

-Bishu stopped once and stood among them, his hand on a trunk, listening.
+Bishu stopped once, his hand on a trunk, listening.

 “The wind through stone will sound like this,” he said.
 “If the perforations are placed correctly.”

 Madhu looked at the trees.
-He looked at Bishu.
+Looked at Bishu.
 “You are thinking about the temple.”

 “I am always thinking about the temple.”